Denzelcole/alx-higher_level_programming/0x12-javascirpt-warm_up/README.md

-This is a javascript repo
+This is a higher level javascript language